This article covers various issues you may encounter running a new installation or update to the Chronicall software.

 It may take some time for Chronicall related services and processes to shut down.
 Below is a screenshot of the Recording Library taking some time to shut down.
-Give it some time then select Retry.
+Give it some time to close and then select Retry.

 - Ensure the UAC (User Account Control) is fully disabled.
 If you set the slider was set all the way down it may still have issues.
 To do this, go into the Registry Editor and manually disable (fully turn off) UAC.
 It is recommended you have your system Administrator do this, as editing the registry can be dangerous on the Chronicall server.